SiliconLabs/wiseconnect/docs/software-reference/developer-guides/migrating-from-v3-3-4.md

   - The `sl_si91x_power_manager_sleep` API is defined in the `sl_si91x_power_manager.h` file.
 Therefore, include this header file in power-save applications.

 - Removed `sl_si91x_soc_soft_reset()` API references from the SDK

+- Starting from version WC-3.4.0 of the SDK, important changes have been made regarding the management of sockets within the APIs sl_wifi_deinit(), sl_wifi_disconnect(), and sl_wifi_stop_ap(), as well as in cases where the Device Under Test (DUT) station encounters rejoin failures.
+The SDK no longer automatically forcefully closes any open sockets in these situations.
+As a result, it is now the user or application's responsibility to ensure that sockets are properly closed.
+If this step is overlooked, the sockets will remain in a disconnected or open state, which could result in unintended behavior in the application.

 ### Update Files